Sarajevo to/from Dubrovnik (Split/Kotor) 2day Transfer Tour via Mostar and Herzegovina

 • “Private” evening time by the Old Bridge

-Probably one of the most inspiring moments in Mostar is having a drink of your choice at beaches just under the bridge, at very late evening hours.
-During the day Mostar’s old town area is extremely crowded and busy, while in the late evenings when most of the shops and cafes around Mostar are closed, spending a “private” time with the bridge, listening the sound of Neretva river will be one of those awe-inspiring moments of your Balkan travels.
+One of the most inspiring moments in Mostar is having a drink of your choice at beaches just under the bridge, at very late evening hours.
+During the day, Mostar’s old town area is extremely crowded and busy, while in the late evenings, when most of the shops and cafes around Mostar are closed, spend a “private” time with the bridge, listening to the sound of Neretva river will one of those awe-inspiring moments of your Balkan travels.

 • Visit Mostar Partisan Cemetery

-The Partisan Cemetery of cenotaphs (symbolic graves), a masterwork of renowned Yugoslavian architect Bogdan Bogdanovic, finished in 1965, as a memorial to the partisan victims of WW2 in Mostar, beautifully displays all features of complex architectural, aesthetic and landscape design.
+The Partisan Cemetery of Cenotaphs (symbolic graves), a masterwork of renowned Yugoslavian architect Bogdan Bogdanovic, finished in 1965, as a memorial to the partisan victims of WW2 in Mostar, beautifully displays all features of complex architectural, aesthetic, and landscape design.
 Being a unique monument of the urban scale of the city of Mostar, with great ambient value, this cemetery serves as a monument of Yugoslav solidarity.
-Cemetery is some 20-25min walk from the Old Bridge area and is quite easily reachable just by using Google Maps.
+The cemetery is some 20-25min walk from the Old Bridge area and is easily reachable using Google Maps.
 There is no entrance fee.

 DAY 2: Mostar to Dubrovnik (Split/Kotor)

-Morning: As soon as light upon wakes you up, in your beautiful Mostar hotel and after delicious breakfast it is time for some morning free activities on your own.
-We usually give some free time to our guests when in Mostar to explore town on your own and discover some nice spots, which are sufficient all around.
+Morning: As soon as light wakes you up in your beautiful Mostar hotel and after delicious breakfast, it is time for some morning-free activities on your own.
+We usually give our guests some free time in Mostar to explore the town on their own and discover some nice spots, which are sufficient all around.

-Počitelj Town:After departing from Mostar very soon we’ll arrive to Počitelj.
+Počitelj Town:After departing from Mostar very soon, we’ll arrive in Počitelj.

-Stunningly nested above Neretva river, visit to Počitelj (“Počivati” – Bos.”to rest in peace”), easy uphill, one hour long walking activity, accompanied with a stories of town’s development and strategic importance during its 600+ year long written history and visit to most important sites such as Hajji Alija Mosque, Clock Tower and Gavrankapetanović tower, IS A MUST, for anyone passing through or near Herzegovina region.
+Stunningly nested above Neretva river, visit to Počitelj (“Počivati” – Bos. ”to rest in peace”), easy uphill, one-hour prolonged walking activity, accompanied by stories of town’s development and strategic importance during its 600+ year-long written history and visit to most important sites such as Hajji Alija Mosque, Clock Tower and Gavrankapetanović tower, IS A MUST, for anyone passing through or near Herzegovina region.

-Unique, medieval, Ottoman era glorified, present day Ottoman-Mediterranean style “architectured” fortress – town Počitelj, is one of the very few urban ensembles in Bosnia and Herzegovina preserved in their integrity to the present times.
+Unique, medieval, Ottoman era glorified, present-day Ottoman-Mediterranean style “architectured” fortress–town Počitelj is one of the remarkably few urban ensembles in Bosnia and Herzegovina preserved in their integrity to the present times.

 Pocitelj town overlooking Neretva river - Herzegovina

-Kravica Waterfalls near Ljubuški:After we are done with Počitelj explorations, get ready for highlight of the day, small Niagara’s, stunning waterfalls of Kravica.
+Kravica Waterfalls near Ljubuški:After we are done with Počitelj explorations, get ready for the highlight of the day, the miniature Niagara’s stunning waterfalls of Kravica.

-Situated near Ljubuški, Trebižat river with its travertine sedimentations is today offering us a unique and breathtaking attraction – Kravica waterfalls.
-Height ranges from 26-28 meters and a water amphitheater of 120 meters below, plus surrounding nature of Kravica waterfalls altogether fall into a unique geological monument of Bosnia and Herzegovina.
+Situated near Ljubuški, Trebižat River, with its travertine sedimentations, offers us a unique and breathtaking attraction – Kravica waterfalls.
+Height ranges from 26-28 meters, a water amphitheater is 120 meters below, and the surrounding nature of Kravica waterfalls falls into a unique Bosnia and Herzegovina geological monument.

-If you are conducting this tour in summer time (between June – September) feel free to bring along a swimsuit and join us for some chilling swim, or at least to cool your feet along with a good drink.
+If you are conducting this tour in summertime (between June and September), feel free to bring a swimsuit and join us for some chilling swim, or at least to cool your feet with a good drink.

 Pass by:

-• Čapljina – small town in Herzegovina county
+• Čapljina – a small town in Herzegovina county

 Kravice Waterfalls near Ljubuski and Mostar in Herzegovina.jpg

-Medjugorje Catholic Pilgrimage & Local Wine Tasting:The area of west Herzegovina is famous for its amazing wine story and nowadays local producers are making some of the finest wines in the region.
-If you are interested in exploring this part of the Herzegovina story, to learn and taste the finest of Blatina (red) and Zilavka (white) authentic wines along with other local products, visiting one local winery is a must.
-We’ll teach you about biodynamic wines, what they represent and why they are quite rare today, but slowly picking up.
-We’ll learn about the history of winemaking in Herzegovina and where it aims today, so all in all it will be another highlight of your day.
-For guests not interested in wine tasting we can organise alternatively local lunch.
+Medjugorje Catholic Pilgrimage & Local Wine Tasting:The area of west Herzegovina is famous for its fantastic wine story, and nowadays, local producers are making some of the finest wines in the region.
+If you are interested in exploring this part of the Herzegovina story, learning and tasting the finest of Blatina (red) and Zilavka (white) authentic wines along with other local products, visiting one local winery is a must.
+We’ll teach you about biodynamic wines, what they represent, and why they are rare today but slowly picking up.
+We’ll learn about the history of winemaking in Herzegovina and where it aims today so that it will be another highlight of your day.
+We can organize an alternative local lunch for guests not interested in wine tasting.

 The most famous Catholic pilgrimage in Southeastern Europe today is Medjugorje.
-Virgin Mary apparition place since 1981 until today, has attracted a large number of pilgrims and other travellers interested to discover the amazing story behind this phenomenon.
-It is part of Herzegovina and it is part of our tour too.
+Virgin Mary’s apparition place from 1981 until today has attracted many pilgrims and other travelers interested in discovering the unique story behind this phenomenon.
+It is part of Herzegovina, and it is part of our tour too.

 Medjugorje Apparition Hill - Bosnia and Herzegovina

-Radimlja Necropolis (UNESCO):After West Herzegovina, time to move more south and visit interesting area of East Herzegovina and the next stop is the World famous site – Radimlja necropolis near Stolac – UNESCO World Heritage site.
+Radimlja Necropolis (UNESCO):After West Herzegovina, it is time to move further south and visit the attractive area of East Herzegovina, and the next stop is the World famous site – Radimlja Necropolis near Stolac – UNESCO World Heritage site.

-Stećci are one of the biggest mysteries of Bosnia and Herzegovina history.
+Stećci is one of the biggest mysteries of Bosnia and Herzegovina’s history.

-Appearing in the mid 12th century, with the first phase in the 13th century, the tombstones reached their peak in the 14th and 15th century, before disappearing during the Ottoman occupation in the very early 16th century.
+Appearing in the mid-12th century, with the first phase in the 13th century, the tombstones peaked in the 14th and 15th centuries before disappearing during the Ottoman occupation in the early 16th century.

-Most frequent dilemmas are focused on questions of their origin, the origin of the deceased who were buried under them, and as well as the symbolic messages carved on them.
+Most frequent dilemmas are focused on questions of their origin, the origin of the deceased buried under them, and the symbolic messages carved on them.

 Radimlja Necropolis in Heregovina

-Vjetrenica Cave and Zavala Monastery: Vjetrenica (eng.”wind cave”) is the largest and most important cave in Bosnia and Herzegovina, and one of the most interesting caves in the Dinaric Alps mountain range.
+Vjetrenica Cave and Zavala Monastery: Vjetrenica (eng.”wind cave”) is the largest and most important cave in Bosnia and Herzegovina and one of the most exciting caves in the Dinaric Alps mountain range.

-The cave has been explored to a total of about 7 km in length but is assumed to be around 20 km and as it is known, is the richest cave in the world in terms of subterranean biodiversity.
-Proteus anguinus (human fish), amazing stalactite and stalagmite decorations are simply too amazing to miss out on, so that is why Vjetrenica is also one of Herzegovina must see.
+The cave has been explored to a total of about 7 km in length but is assumed to be around 20 km, and as it is known, it is the most decadent cave in the world regarding subterranean biodiversity.
+Proteus anguinus (human fish), fantastic stalactite, and stalagmite decorations are too unique to miss out on, so Vjetrenica is also one Herzegovina must-see.

 Just next to the cave, the last spot of the day will be a visit to Zavala Monastery.
-Amazingly nested in the hills above stunning Popovo Field, this 15th century Orthodox monastery is a great way to learn and understand why this seemingly dry and uninhabited areas through the history have always been a great source of different religious stories.
+Amazingly nested in the hills above stunning Popovo Field, this 15th-century Orthodox monastery is a great way to learn and understand why this seemingly dry and uninhabited area throughout history has always been a great source of different religious stories.

 Vjetrenica Cave in Herzegovina at Popovo Polje region

-Evening: Last part of our journey before we reach Dubrovnik (Kotor or Split on request) will be interesting ride through areas of East Herzegovina where we expect to be in destination between 7 and 8 pm, and of course we’ll drop you off at location of your request.
+Evening: Last part of our journey before we reach Dubrovnik (Kotor or Split on request) will be an exciting ride through areas of East Herzegovina where we expect to be at our destination between 7 and 8 pm, and of course, we’ll drop you off at the location of your request.

-If you prefer to be in destination earlier, please let us know so we can arrange the day according to your request.
+If you prefer to be at your destination earlier, please let us know so we can arrange the day according to your request.

 WHEN YOU HAVE FREE TIME IN DUBROVNIK